Holidays Calendar for July 22, 2017

 • 1793 Alexander Mackenzie reached the Pacific Ocean and became the first recorded human to complete a transcontinental crossing of Canada.

-• 1713 Born: Jacques-Germain Soufflot, French architect, known for introduction of neoclassicism to the architecture of France.
+• 1713 Born: Jacques-Germain Soufflot, French architect, known for introducing neoclassicism to the architecture of France.
 One of his most famous works is the Panthéon in Paris, built in 1755.

-• 1456 John Hunyadi, Regent of the Kingdom of Hungary, defeated Mehmet II of the Ottoman empire.
-This was a decisive victory of Hungary, that let Hungarians wound Mehmet II and seize Belgrade, the Ottoman camp.
+• 1456 John Hunyadi, Regent of the Kingdom of Hungary, defeated Mehmet II of the Ottoman Empire, ending the siege of Belgrade, also known as the siege of Nándorfehérvár in Hungary.

-• 1298 Edward I of England and his longbowmen defeated William Wallace and his Scottish schiltrons in the Battle of Falkirk, that became one of the major battle of the First War of Scottish Independence.
+• 1298 Edward I of England and his longbowmen defeated William Wallace and his Scottish schiltrons in the Battle of Falkirk, one of the major battles of the First War of Scottish Independence.